 - "Why worry about high oil prices, when a boom in natural gas may be on the way?" is a piece by noted political scientist David Victor on the potential for a rise in a version of OPEC for natural gas in a globalizing marketplace.
 Available through the Economist website, or registered students can access the article in the Lesson 4 module.
 While this piece is somewhat dated, the issues that it raises are just as important today as they were a decade ago.

 (*Note for those who are interested: this piece is part of a larger work that I and some other Penn State folks drew up for the Congressional Research Service on water issues in shale gas extraction.
 This is kind of tangential to the course but I have posted the water piece on Canvas for anyone who would like to read it.)

 You should also download a report from the U.S. Energy Information Administration on the potential impacts of a globalized natural gas market on U.S. energy prices.

 These articles will be used as the basis for discussion questions at the end of this lesson.

 What is due for Lesson 4?

 This lesson will take us one week to complete.
-Please refer to the Course Calendar in Canvas for specific due dates.
-Specific directions for the assignment below can be found in Canvas.
+Please refer to the Course Calendar for specific due dates.
+See the specific directions for the assignment below.

-- Submit responses to some analytical and calculation questions to the Lesson 04 drop box.
+- Homework: Submit responses to some analytical and calculation questions to the Lesson 04 drop box.

-- Use the Canvas discussion forum to respond to the prompts about global natural gas markets.
+- Discussion: Use the Lesson 4 discussion forum to respond to the prompts about global natural gas markets.

 If you have any questions, please post them to our Questions about EME 801? discussion forum (not email), located in the Lesson 00 module in Canvas.
 I will check that discussion forum daily to respond.
 While you are there, feel free to post your own responses if you, too, are able to help out a classmate.